dheemanthp/Android/Android Architecture Components.md

 3)It is good to make this also a singleton, and then use dependecy injection to get it inside of the viewmodel.
 4)Using dependency injection would mean it is easy to mock the repository , and hence easy to test viewModel[ KEY POINT].

-LifeCycle Library class called LiveData:
-1)Easier LifeCycle Management , Hold all of the data needed for UI) 2)Helps to keep the UI updated and in sync with the database 3)Adding the LiveData Class in Dao class , would mean , that it will automatically send the updates if things changes.
-4)LifeCycleObserver - Interface for observing a lifecycle owner.
-Enable listeners/services to deal with their own life cycles.

 ViewModel: ****they survive configuration change but dont survice activity being finished(back button)/App being killed*** **they are not a permanent thing that stays for ever ** they are not a replacement for persistence or OnSavedInstanceState